 The Lydian Singers is a mixed voice chamber choir based at Knutsford but drawing membership from a far surrounding area.
 The choir was founded in 1980 and performs a wide variety of music in a wide variety of venues.
 The Lydian Singers has developed a specialism in church music performed in liturgical settings and has sung in most of the cathedrals in the North and Midlands as well as in Segovia, Avila, Perugia, Spoleto, Orvieto and Assisi cathedrals.

-The Lydian Singers currently has vacancies for experienced sopranos, altos and tenors who are reasonably good sight-readers.
+The Lydian Singers currently has vacancies for experienced sopranos, tenors and basses who are reasonably good sight-readers.

 For further information, please contact the choir's conductor John Naylor (Join us?)